New rational cubic fourfolds arising from Cremona transformations: Introduction

 \begin{thm}[= Theorem~\ref{thm:cremonaFM}] By taking $X\subseteq\bP^5$ to its proper image $X'\colonequals F_V(X)\subseteq\bP^5$, the map $F_V$ induces a birational involution

 such that for a very general $X\in\cC_{20}$, the image $X'$ appears as the unique cubic fourfold such that $\cA_X\cong\cA_{X'}$ and $X\ncong X'$. \end{thm}

 Cubic fourfolds with equivalent K3 categories are called \emph{Fourier--Mukai partners}.
-Note that, for a very general $X\in\cC_{20}$, the map $F_V$ restricts as a birational map between $X$ and its proper image $X'$, so Theorem~\ref{thm:birationalFM-Partners} implies immediately that
+Note that, for a very general $X\in\cC_{20}$, the map $F_V$ restricts as a birational map between $X$ and its proper image $X'$, so Theorem~\ref{thm:birationalFM-Partners} implies immediately the following.

 \begin{cor} For very general cubics $X, X'\in\cC_{20}$, if they are Fourier--Mukai partners, then they are birational to each other. \end{cor}

 How does the map $\sigma_V$ act on the locus in $\cC_{20}$ which parametrizes rational cubic fourfolds?
 Before answering this question, let us briefly review the background: For a very general $X\in\cC$, the algebraic lattice